roadtocode4u/spaceship/docs/icp/06-anchor-tag/06-anchor-tag.md

 ## Anchor Tag

-The anchor tag used to give a hyperlink, which is used to link from one page to another.
+The anchor tag `<a>` is used to create hyperlinks in HTML, allowing users to navigate from one page to another or open external resources.
+It is typically used within the body of an HTML document.

 **Syntax**